ketakilolage/blood-pressure-estimator/README.md

 # blood-pressure-estimator
-A Flask app that predicts expected blood pressure for your age and weight
+A Flask app that predicts expected blood pressure for your age and weight<br/>
+Visit http://ketakilolage.pythonanywhere.com/ for a live demo